JSpeedie/dotfiles/README.md

 * All my dotfiles and bar script (`.Xresources`, `.vimrc`, `.xinitrc`, `dunstrc`, `compton.conf`, etc.)
 * Color test scripts (`colortest.sh`, `rupee.sh`, `pipes.sh`)
-* Some randy scripts that I use. `updatedotgit.sh` is used for comparing files of the same name in 2 separate, user specified locations.
-Useful for making sure my dotfiles are all the latest before I push them. `lock.sh` for locking my system.
+* Some randy scripts that I use. `updatedir.sh` for updating dotfiles repo, `lock.sh` for locking my system, etc.

 ## Bugs/To Be Fixed
 * #3 ~~.bashrc prompt becomes a mess of characters from previous commands if